-When someone says “I am angry at you” for example, you not only hear what they are saying, you actually feel their anger.
-The connection is complete when they feel that you feel what they are feeling and respond to it in some form.
+When someone says “I am angry at you” for example, you not only hear what they are saying; you actually feel their anger.
+The emotional connection is complete when they feel that you feel what they are feeling and respond to it in some form.

 If you consistently miss, misinterpret or ignore their bid to connect on an emotional level, they emotionally wall off, close down and don’t let you in on how they feel.
 It’s like they are there but you can’t reach them.
 You find yourself struggling to sustain conversations beyond “how are you”, “how’s your day” or “what are you doing?”

-To learn more about how to emotionally connect and why it’s so important, enter “emotional connection” in the site search and go through the articles on how to emotionally connect.
+To learn more about how to emotionally connect and why it matters when trying to attract back your ex; enter “emotional connection” in the site search and go through the articles on how to emotionally connect.
 You can also sign up for one-on-one coaching, and I will help you emotionally connect with your ex via text, email, phone calls or in person.